 ALANA WESTWOOD

-Lab Head & Assistant Professor
+Lab Head & Associate Professor

 Dr. Westwood (she/her/elle) brings together ecology and policy to pursue effective solutions to natural resource management challenges.
 She studies the impacts of forestry and cumulative effects on terrestrial ecosystems and their species, as well as how knowledge moves across the science-policy interface.
 Taken together, her work supplies the evidence and boundary-spanning tools for sustainable natural resource management.